liwinkler0/PHYS200_lab/Lab04/LAB04_A.md

 5. Perform an experiment to examine how air drag at low speeds work.
     Dropping coffee filters with different mass and using a motion sensor is a good experiment to do.
+1. Compare the predictions of your VPython code to simulations you find online of rocket flights.
+For example, NASA makes freely available a code called "RocketModeller".
+There is also educational code called Winroc that is freeware.